bbqbailey/mqttDirector/README.md

 --- OVERVIEW ---

+Files:
+    mqttDirector.py
+        A python program that sends commands to systems listening for these commands.

+    mqttController.py
+        A python program that runs as a service, lisetning for commands issued by mqttDirector on the network.
+        The commands arrive via a MQTT Mosquitto topic.

+    mqttController.service
+        A systemd file that runs on the same node where the mqttController.py will run.
+This starts the service mqttController.py on reboot or startin of the system.

+    mqttMonitorRPIChannels
+        A simple 'bash' file that monitors the MQTT  topics that are published by MqttDirector.

+    mqttAction.txt
+        This is a log file that is created in the same
+        location where mqttcontroller.py exists.

+Future Intended Changes:

+        Provide a crontab entry to refresh the mqttAction.txt logs.
+Currently they are manually refreshed via the menu option 'newLog' invoked by the MqttDirector.
+It keeps a maximum of 5 versions.

 I needed a way to quickly bring down multiple Raspberry PIs (RPI) on my home network.
 Doing it manuaully, in the case where a thunderstorm is quickly approaching, took too much time to login